Arin0402/Data-structures-and-Algorithms/3_Arrays/Important queestions and concepts/Notes.md

 - A037_Difference array concept for ranged queries
 - A038_1_count number of subarrays with sum equal to k.cpp
 - A038_Longest Sub-Array with Sum K.cpp
+- A038_M_Longest subarray with sum less than or equal to k.cpp
 - A073_Subarrays with sum K _ IMP.cpp
 - A081_Number of Sub-arrays With Odd Sum.cpp
 - A082_Number of subarrays having even sum.cpp